Houston4444/RaySession/plans.md

 ## Rooms

 As carla-patchbay, be able to load inside a session, a session starting a new JACK instance (or PW if possible), with audio and midi ports.
 I don't know if it is really doable without extra latency.

+## Plugin launcher

+First, there is a client to write for this, maybe starting from carla-single, starting with carla-database window if no config file is found.
+We could add a button directly in RaySession GUI (Add Plugin).
+What would be nice would be to can select the default plugin GUI or a generic one (it needs one more NSM capability I think).

+It can be very long to implement, but it would be a big step forward.